darktjm/ebaz/README.md

     These include minor patches to fix compilation issues with Vivado and/or f4pga.

-During HDMI debugging, I also verified the H4 pins work as expected.
 I have successfully booted from SD card (instead of moving the resistor, I patched a resistor to a non-connected pin on the JTAG header, and use a jumper from that pin to either VCC or GND pins on the same header to switch between boot modes).
 I currently prefer to just boot from flash - see
 <https://github.com/xjtuecho/EBAZ4205#reset-the-root-password-of-built-in-linux>
 for decent instructions on how to boot from the pre-loaded flash.
+In summary, disable the bitminer software and set up the network the way you like it.

 Part of the reason I prefer the default flash is that the kernel has the old `/dev/xcdevcfg` device for programming the FPGA: